-New Update from X: A Turn in Call Privacy - YaNoticias
+New Update from X: A Turn in Call Privacy - YANoticias

 - How can I disable the display of my IP address on X?

-Users can disable this feature by accessing the app settings and modifying the privacy options related to calls.
+Users can disable this feature by accessing the app's settings and modifying the privacy options related to calls.

-As long as you maintain control over your privacy settings and are aware of the information you share, using the calling feature of X can be considered safe.
+As long as you maintain control over your privacy settings and are aware of the information you share, using X's calling feature can be considered safe.
 However, it is crucial to stay informed and make conscious decisions about online privacy.

 This change in X serves as a reminder of the importance of privacy in the digital world and highlights the need for users to be informed and empowered to protect their personal information.